Cisco Digital Network Architecture (DNA) offers centralized, intuitive management that makes it fast and easy to design, provision,

 by the different types, makes, models, operating systems, roles, and resource constraints of your network devices.

-Provision: Prepare and configure devices, including adding devices to sites, assigning devices to the Cisco DNA Center inventory, deploying the required settings and policies, creating fabric domains, and adding devices to the fabric.
+Provision—Prepare and configure devices, including adding devices to sites, assigning devices to the Cisco DNA Center inventory, deploying the required settings and policies, creating fabric domains, and adding devices to the fabric.

-Assurance: Provide proactive and predictive actionable insights about the performance and health of the network infrastructure, applications,
+Assurance—Provides proactive and predictive actionable insights about the performance and health of the network infrastructure, applications,

 and end-user clients.

-Click the icons at the top-right corner of the home page to perform important common tasks:
+In addition to the Application and Tool icons, you can click any of the icons at the top-right corner of the home page to perform important common tasks:

 Finally, you can click the following icons, which appear at the right side of every page in Cisco DNA Center:

-Make a Wish: Submit your comments and suggestions to Cisco's Cisco DNA Center product team.
+Feedback icon—Lets you submit your comments and suggestions to Cisco's Cisco DNA Center product team.

-Help: Launch Cisco DNA Center's context-sensitive online help in a separate tab in your browser.
+Help icon—Launches Cisco DNA Center's context-sensitive online help in a separate tab in your browser.

 Use Global Search